typetools/checker-framework-gradle-plugin/README.md

   }
 ```

-### Per-Task Configuration
+### Disabling the Checker Framework for a specific compile task

-You can also use a `checkerFramework` block to configure individual tasks.
-This
+You can also use a `checkerFramework` block to disable the Checker Framework for specific tasks.
-can be useful for skipping the Checker Framework on generated code:
+This can be useful for skipping the Checker Framework on generated code:

 ```build.gradle
 tasks.withType(JavaCompile).configureEach {